What is the difference between a prenuptial agreement and a binding financial agreement in Australia?

 - after the agreement is signed, the original agreement is given to one of the parties and a copy is given to the other.

-Upon the mutual signing of the BFA, it will come into effect and is legally binding, unless the BFA expressly states that it will come into effect at a later date.
+Upon the mutual signing, the binding financial agreement will come into effect and is legally binding, unless the agreement expressly states that it will come into effect at a later date.

-Once a BFA is legally binding a party cannot simply change their mind, depart from the terms of the BFA or set aside the BFA.
+Once a binding financial agreement is legally binding a party cannot simply change their mind, depart from the terms of the binding financial agreement or set aside the binding financial agreement.

-Even if a party to the BFA passes away, the BFA will continue to operate and be binding on that person’s representative.
+Even if a party to the binding financial agreement passes away, the binding financial agreement will continue to operate and be binding on that person’s representative.

-In order to set aside a BFA, a party must apply to the court to set aside the financial agreement.
+In order to set aside a binding financial agreement, a party must apply to the court to set aside the financial agreement.

 Setting aside a financial agreement can only be ordered in limited circumstances.
 The Court may make an order setting aside the Agreement if, and only if the Court is satisfied that: